JLMA-Agentic-Ai/ruv_downloads/RUV_DOWNLOADS_COMPLETE_GUIDE.md

 ./npmjs/download_ruvnet_packages.sh --discover

 # Step 4: Check what was downloaded
-cat crates/crates.dynamic.txt | wc -l      # Should be ~147
+cat crates/crates.dynamic.txt | wc -l      # Should be ~158
-cat npmjs/packagelist.dynamic.txt | wc -l  # Should be ~155
+cat npmjs/packagelist.dynamic.txt | wc -l  # Should be ~161
+cat github/repos.dynamic.txt | wc -l       # Should be ~165
 ```

 ### Using Individual Crates